Analysis: Cuomo and Trump show coronavirus crisis leadership contrast

 On Sunday morning, Cuomo praised Trump for leaving it to governors to determine quarantines on a state-by-state basis but criticized the president's reluctance to deploy his immense powers under the federal Defense Production Act.
 That law gives the president authorities to require private companies to manufacture medical supplies, to take control of how those materials are allocated to the states and to essentially prevent price-gouging amid the competition among the states and the federal government for scarce resources.

-"The federal government should nationalize medical supply acquisition — the states simply cannot manage it, this state cannot manage it," Cuomo said at a press conference in Albany.
-"If I had the power, I would do it in New York State."
+"The federal government should nationalize medical supply acquisition — the states simply cannot manage it, this state cannot manage it," Cuomo said at a news conference in Albany.
+"If I had the power, I would do it in New York state."

 He said that his state is competing with others for masks, medical gowns and ventilators.